 The Pennsylvania Renaissance Faire is held on the grounds of the 35-acre 19th-century Mount Hope Estate and Winery, .5 mi. s. of the Pennsylvania Tpke. exit 266 on SR 72, weekends August through October (also Labor Day).
 The grand traditions of the 16th century, including arts, literature and music, are re-created with artisans, jousters, merchants, more than 90 daily stage performances and hundreds of people in Elizabethan costumes.
 Each weekend offers its own theme.
 Food—including contemporary and ethnic fare as well as fare that would have been served during the era—is available.

 Visitor Centers Manheim Area Chamber of Commerce 15 E. High St. Manheim, PA 17545.
 Phone:(717)665-6330

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

-Members save 5% or more and earn Honors points when booking AAA/CAA rates!Hampton Inn & Suites by Hilton Mount Joy/Lancaster West
+Members save up to 10% and earn Honors points when booking AAA rates!Hampton Inn & Suites by Hilton Mount Joy/Lancaster West

 2301 Strickler Rd.
 Manheim, PA 17545